 It’s not your job to find the right adoptive family for your baby; it’s just your job to pick the best one.
 If you’re wondering what happens if you don’t find an adoptive family by the time your son or daughter is born, you’ll be relieved to hear that your adoption agency is the one who finds the family.

 With the help of an adoption specialist, you’ll take three basic steps to choose the right adoptive parents for your baby.

 Step 1: Decide what type of family you would like to adopt your baby.

-Work out character traits or other details you’re looking for in an adoptive family with your social worker.
+Work out character traits or other details you’re looking for in an adoptive family with your adoption specialist.
 Consider questions like:

 - Do I want my child to live in an urban or rural environment?